Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 ### Edge Devices
 #### StarLink Source Edge

 1. Click on `Create / Register VM` in the `Virtual Machines` GUI Window.
 2. Upon opening the creation window, choose the `Deploy a virtual machine from an OVF or OVA file` option, and click on the `Next` button at the bottom right of the creation window.
 3. Name the Virtual Machine `StarLink Source Edge` or whatever your naming scheme dictates.

-4. Click the `Click to Select Files or Drag/Drop` option right below the `Enter a Name` box, and select the `c8000v-universalk9.17.15.02a.ova` OVA file.
+4. Click the `Click to Select Files or Drag/Drop` option right below the `Enter a Name` box, and select the `c8000v-universalk9.17.15.02a.ova` OVA file, if you have it available.
+Otherwise you may have to download this file from the ESXi host client itself, or procure it from the associated personnel that has access to this file.
+	   1. To check if this file is in your ESXi host client, navigate to the `Storage` menu using the far left sidebar on your ESXi GUI.
+	   2. In the `Storage` Menu, there exists a table denoting the drives that are available for your ESXi host client.
+Above this table is a bar that should have the `Datastore browser` button.
+Click this button.
+	   3. This will bring up another File system-esque menu.
+Look through your storage options/ask associated personnel for the location where `.ova` files are stored within the ESXi host client, if any.
+For the COSMIAC-RAPID Lab Environment, this location was in the `ExtraStore` storage partition, in the `OVAs` directory.
+	   4. Once the file has been located/you have found the associated personnel who has access to this file, download the file onto your local machine.
    **NOTE**: This is the file that you can utilize to spin up as many edges as your Cisco account is allotted.

-5. Choose one of the standard storage options for your new Virtual Machine.
-This should be a partition that can host the virtual machine to begin with.
-(The storage option may be named Datastore, Extrastore, etc.) Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
+5. Choose one of the standard storage options for your new Virtual Machine, and an associated datastore.
+This should be a partition that can host the virtual machine, and should be listed in a table on this window.
+Choose whichever datastore you like, unless otherwise specified by procedures.
+The datastore used by the COSMIAC-RAPID Lab Environment to host all VMs was `datastore1`.
+Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
 Then, click the `Next` button.

  6. Select three (3) Network Mappings.
 You can remove a redundant one or add another if necessary for your setup later.
-For the source, `GigabitEthernet1` should be `StarLink-PG`, and `GigabitEthernet2` should be `vpn-100-source`.
+For the Data Source Edge in the COSMIAC-RAPID Lab environment, `GigabitEthernet1` was `StarLink-source-PG`, and `GigabitEthernet2` was `source-vpn-100`.
 More Network mappings can be made later to accommodate for other SATCOM or Terrestrial ISPs.
+    **NOTE**: If you do not know how many Network Adapters/interfaces you need refer to related diagrams/documentation for how many Network Adapters should exist in the respective edge device.
+For the COSMIAC-RAPID Lab Environment, there were **two** (2) total network adapters for each edge device.

 7. Choose `8x Large - 16GB Disk` as the deployment type
 8. Choose `Thick` as the Disk provisioning
 9. It is your choice to power on automatically or not.
 If planning to add/remove a Network Mapping, I suggest making sure this box is ***unchecked***.
 After 6-9 have been completed, click the `Next` button.